-First off, a freezer/fridge combo is ideal for storing fresh or frozen foods as well as cold drinks inside the truck while taking up a small amount of space.
-A fridge is basically the foundation of the whole system for cooking inside the truck, it’s going to allow you to keep a multitude of options open and keep perishable items like meat, fruit and vegetables fresh longer.
+First, a freezer/fridge combo is ideal for storing fresh or frozen foods.
+It keeps cold drinks inside the truck while taking up a small amount of space.
+A fridge is basically the foundation of the whole system for cooking inside the truck, It’s going to allow you to keep a multitude of options open and keep perishable items like meat, fruit and vegetables fresh longer.

 Next, a portable stove is a must have for truckers trying to cook fresh meals inside the truck cabin.
-Also known as a lunchbox stove, this thing can heat up to 300 degrees.
+Also known as a lunchbox stove, it can heat up to 300 degrees.
 It’s perfect for heating canned foods, leftovers or bringing frozen foods back to life.

-Now this is probably a no-brainer, but a microwave is going to be one of your more heavily relied upon appliances for reheating food quickly, or heating up frozen foods in a pinch.
-Though it is limited in what types of food it can bring into your truck, the microwave will always be a staple of quick food.
+This is probably a no-brainer, but a microwave is going to be one of your more heavily relied upon appliances.
+You can use it for reheating food quickly or heating up frozen foods in a pinch.
+The microwave will always be a staple of quick food, even though it is limited in what types of food it can bring into your truck.

 An electric skillet is exactly what it sounds like – a skillet that can be plugged into the cigarette lighter.
 It will let you really start diversifying what foods you can cook, and what meals you can provide yourself with.
 Everything from eggs and bacon in the morning, to steaks, quesadillas, or stir-fry throughout the rest of the day.
-The electric skillet is going to allow you to cook truly fresh meals, without having to rely upon pre-cooked foodstuffs.
+The electric skillet allows you to cook truly fresh meals without having to rely upon pre-cooked foodstuffs.

-A blender in the truck cabin may seem a little over the top, but this little guy can seriously step up the healthiness of your road diet.
-Assuming you’ve already been able to store fresh or frozen fruits or juices, the blender will be able to provide you with nutritious smoothies or shakes.
+A blender in the truck cabin may seem a little over the top.
+However, this little guy can seriously step up the healthfulness of your road diet.
+It provides you with nutritious smoothies or shakes, assuming you’re able to store fresh or frozen fruits or juices in your truck.
 The blender adds a deeper level of diversity to your diet and will offer many more healthy options to pursue while on the road.